Labour History in Abbotsford Logo

 Right to Vote Denied

-Japanese Canadians were no longer allowed to vote in local, provincial, or federal elections.
+Japanese and Chinese Canadians were no longer allowed to vote in local, provincial, or federal elections.
 This rule lasted into the 1940s.
 Only a small number of Japanese Canadian soldiers from the First World War were allowed limited voting rights.
+The 1895 amendment to the Provincial Voters' Act also banned Indigenous people from voting in Provincial elections (in addition to the federal voting ban introduced by the Indian Act in 1876).

 1890s–1907